Bridging loans for non-standard properties

 Non-standard bridging does not have to be slow.
 Cases that move efficiently are almost always those where the non-standard characteristics are described clearly at the outset and the relevant evidence is available to address the questions those characteristics will generate.
 The most common source of delay is a lender or valuer discovering a significant characteristic mid-process that was not disclosed at enquiry, requiring the risk assessment to be revisited with additional information.

-For the physical and condition aspects of the property, the most useful preparation includes a clear and honest description of what makes the property non-standard — stating it plainly rather than leaving it to the valuer to discover without context; internal and external photographs that give the lender and valuer an accurate picture of the property’s current state; evidence of insurance availability where construction type may be a concern; and, where works are planned, a clear scope with an honest budget and a realistic timeline.
+For the physical and condition aspects of the property, the most useful preparation includes a clear and honest description of what makes the property non-standard, stated plainly rather than left for the valuer to discover without context; internal and external photographs that give the lender and valuer an accurate picture of the property’s current state; evidence of insurance availability where construction type may be a concern; and, where works are planned, a clear scope with an honest budget and a realistic timeline.
 The scope does not need to be a professional document, but it needs to be specific enough to demonstrate that the works have been thought through rather than assumed to be straightforward.
-For the legal and exit aspects, early disclosure of any known title issues — short lease, access complications, management company difficulties, restrictive covenants — gives the solicitor and lender the opportunity to assess them before they become blocking issues.
-The exit plan needs to be specific about how the non-standard characteristics will have been addressed by the time the exit is executed, and why the exit is achievable within the proposed term given those characteristics.
-Our bridging loan document checklist covers the documentation typically needed across all categories of a bridging application.

 How non-standard affects pricing and deal structure

-Non-standard bridging deals are not always priced at a premium to standard transactions — the headline monthly rate may be similar or identical — but the structural differences are consistent and worth understanding before approaching a lender.
+Non-standard bridging deals are not always priced at a premium to standard transactions: the headline monthly rate may be similar or identical, but the structural differences are consistent and worth understanding before approaching a lender.
 The most predictable effect is on loan-to-value: where resale risk is higher because of construction type, condition, thin market, or limited buyer pool, lenders protect themselves by lending a lower percentage of the assessed value.
 This is a risk management tool that applies regardless of the borrower’s track record or the quality of the exit plan, because it reflects the underlying characteristics of the security rather than the quality of the borrower.

 What is the most common reason a property is treated as non-standard?